usemarkup/chef-redis/README.md

 [![Build Status](https://travis-ci.org/usemarkup/chef-redis.svg?branch=master)](https://travis-ci.org/usemarkup/chef-redis)

-Installs redis 3.2.x using the cookbook https://github.com/brianbianco/redisio for CentOS and removes the default package startups and configuration.
+Installs redis 3.2.x for CentOS and removes the default package startups and configuration.

 *Note*: This cookbook does not make use of redis sentinel